MarcusWolschon/osmeditor4android/README.md

     * Upload to OSM and local saving of GPS tracks
     * Display the raw data
     * Display geo-referenced photographs

+Detailed documentation can be found on the [Vespucci Website](https://vespucci.io/)

 ## What is Vespucci NOT?